 The Company operates a number of equity-settled, share-based compensation plans, under which the entity receives services from employees as consideration for equity instruments (options) of the Company.
 The fair value of the employee services received in exchange for the grant of the options is recognized as an expense.
 The total amount to be expensed is determined by reference to the fair value of the options granted, excluding the impact of any service and non-market performance vesting conditions (for example, profitability, sales growth targets and remaining an employee of the entity over a specified time period).
 Non-market vesting conditions are included in assumptions about the number of options that are expected to vest.
 The total expense is recognized over the vesting period, which is the period over which all of the specified vesting conditions are to be satisfied.
-At the balance sheet date, the entity revises its estimates of the number of options that are expected to vest is estimates of the number of the revision to original estimates, if any, in the statement of income, with a corresponding adjustment to equity.
+At the balance sheet date, the entity revises its estimates of the number of options that are expected to vest based on the non-market vesting conditions.
+It recognizes the impact of the revision to original estimates, if any, in the statement of income, with a corresponding adjustment to equity.